Mazda Mazda2 vs Kia Picanto

 Feature Showdown

-The Mazda Mazda2 features a 7-inch touchscreen, while the Kia Picanto gets a 8-inch display.
+The Mazda Mazda2 features a 7-inch touchscreen, while the Kia Picanto gets a 8-inch display and 4.2-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 Drivetrain